 See that crusty goodness?

-When there is more than two of us, we fight over the ends.
+When there are more than two of us, we fight over the ends.

 And no glaze needed.